-- Identify and smart-merge duplicate records in bulk on HubSpot, Salesforce, and Intercom.
+- identify and smart-merge duplicate records in bulk on HubSpot, Salesforce deduplication, and Intercom deduplication

-- Automate data cleansing processes to run on an hourly, daily, weekly, or monthly basis.
-Complete hands-free data cleansing!
+- automate data cleansing processes to run on an hourly, daily, weekly, or monthly basis

-Missing an important stakeholder for an account in ABM can completely throw off your segmentation.
-Ensuring that those associations are in place are critical for delivering consistent messaging and experiences to all stakeholders across an organization.
+Missing an important stakeholder for an account in account-based marketing (ABM) can completely throw off your segmentation.
+Ensuring that those associations are in place is critical for delivering consistent messaging and experiences to all stakeholders across an organization.

 Additionally, certain stakeholders may actively affect the customer segments that an account is placed in.
 For instance, segmenting contacts based on company-level properties like “Number of Employees” would necessitate that you have accurate associations for all of your existing prospects with the right companies.